electroneum/electroneum-sc/README.md

    guidelines.
  * Pull requests need to be based on and opened against the `master` branch.
  * Commit messages should be prefixed with the package(s) they modify.
-   * E.g. "eth, rpc: make trace configs optional"
+   * E.g. "etn, rpc: make trace configs optional"

 Please see the [Developers' Guide](https://geth.ethereum.org/docs/developers/devguide) for more details on configuring your environment, managing project dependencies, and